sveltejs/kit/documentation/docs/13-page-options.md

 * Ensure that SvelteKit can find the route by following links from [`config.kit.prerender.entries`](/docs/configuration#prerender).
 The pages containing the links (e.g. your `/` page) must _themselves_ be prerenderable, or they will be ignored
 * Change `export const prerender = true` to `export const prerender = 'auto'`.
 Routes with `'auto'` can be dynamically server rendered

-### ssr
+### ssr and spa

 Normally, SvelteKit renders your page on the server first and sends that HTML to the client where it's hydrated.
 If you set `ssr` to `false`, it renders an empty 'shell' page instead.
-This is useful if your page is unable to be rendered on the server, but in most situations it's not recommended ([see appendix](/docs/appendix#ssr)).
+This is useful if your page is unable to be rendered on the server - like when you need the app to be a full SPA.
+But in most situations it's not recommended ([see appendix on SSR](/docs/appendix#ssr) and [see appendix on SPA](/docs/appendix#CSR and SPA)).

 ```js
 /// file: +page.js